conda-forge/conda-forge.github.io/src/user/introduction.rst

-.. conda-forge documentation master file, created by sphinx-quickstart on Wed Jun  1 01:44:13 2016.
+.. conda-forge documentation primary file, created by sphinx-quickstart on Wed Jun  1 01:44:13 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.